-Date The two digits of the month and day on which the picture was taken are assigned as the folder name in the form of [xxx_MMDD]. [xxx] is a sequential number from 100 to 999.
-[MMDD] (month and day) appears according to the display format set in [Date Adjustment] (p.50). (default setting) Example) 101_0125: Folder for images taken on January 25th PENTX The folder name is assigned in the form of [xxxPENTX].
+Date The two digits of the month and day on which the picture was taken are assigned as the folder name in the form of [xxx_MMDD].
+[MMDD] (month and day) appears according to the display format set in [Date Adjustment] (p.48). (default setting) Example) 101_0125: Folder for images taken on January 25th PENTX The folder name is assigned in the form of [xxxPENTX].
 Example) 101PENTX